w3f/Grants-Program/applications/polkadot-cli-explorer.md

 ### Overview

-polkascan-cli is a CLI tool where anyone can search for an account, block, event, transaction and logs.
+Polkadot CLI explorer is a CLI tool where anyone can search for an account, block, event, transaction and logs.
 It is same as they do in https://explorer.polkascan.io Searching on CLI can increase productivity of a developer.
 They can also copy/paste data fast and can call this script via another script.
 It is a utility based tool.

 #### Language Used
 We will be using **Python** language since we will be needing support of **py-substrate-interface**.